Aggregate Functions

 ]

-STDDEV_POP( [ ALL | DISTINCT ] expression)
+STDDEV_POP( [ ALL | DISTINCT ] expression

 Return Value

-With the ALL quantifier, or no quantifier, returns the population standard deviation of all the number values in the group.
+quantifier, or no quantifier, returns the population standard deviation of all the number values in the group.

-With the DISTINCT quantifier, returns the population standard deviation of all the distinct number values in the group.
+quantifier, returns the population standard deviation of all the distinct number values in the group.

 Returns NULL if there are no number values in the group.